catalyst-team/classification/README.md

 ```

 ### 1.4 Model training

-Softmax classification "Multilabel" classification Multilabel" classification and FocalLoss Classification and rotation factor prediction

 Powerful configs allow us to investigate models in a controlled and reproducible way.
+We will perform the following experiments:
+- Softmax classification -
+- "Multilabel" classification -
+- "Multilabel" classification and FocalLoss -
+- Classification and rotation factor prediction -

 #### Config training

 The config allows you to define: